 The bill for the MRI assisted biopsy was $13,364.

 In what universe can a biopsy – a two hour procedure – cost $13,364?

 I play 3 hours of jazz piano at a night club in Mamaroneck, and I get $40 and a chicken sandwich.
 Not counting the value of the sandwich, it would take me 363 nights to pay back that debt.
 With a wink and a nod, we were told not to worry, because insurance would cover all but $4300.
 Which led me to an equally impassioned follow up question:

 Jimmy Kimmel was right – to a point.
 Wealth or lack of it should not be the variable that determines whether a life threatening but curable condition should be treated.
-When a doctor says, “hey, we see a spot on your wife’s mammogram, shall we do a biopsy?” your first thought shouldn’t have to be, “I’m not sure, let me ask my broker or see how much cash I can get for the car.”
+When a doctor says, “hey, we see a spot on your wife’s mammogram, shall we do a biopsy?” your first thought shouldn’t have to be, “I’m not sure, let me ask my financial advisor or see how much cash I can get for the car.”

 Before we rage on about health insurance packages – who’s covered and who pays for what – let’s rage first against the bloated elephant in the room that no one seems to acknowledge.
 Prices of our drugs, doctor visits, MRI’s, teeth cleaning, hospital stays, surgeries, and the like, have reimagined the concept of criminally insane.
 Yet instead of working together to manage that festering cyst of greed, a system that profits as we deteriorate, everyone runs around screaming that with prices so high, we had all (or at least some of us)better find a way to get properly insured.